-I am pleased to submit the fiscal year 2023 Annual Comprehensive Financial Report (Annual Report) of the Police Retirement System of Kansas City, Missouri (Retirement System).
-The Annual Report intends to provide our members and other stakeholders with detailed information about the financial, actuarial, and investment operations of the Retirement System.
+I am pleased to submit the fiscal year 2024 Annual Comprehensive Financial Report (Annual Report) of the Police Retirement System of Kansas City, Missouri (Retirement System).
+The Annual Report, a comprehensive document, intends to provide our members and other stakeholders with detailed information about the financial, actuarial, and investment operations of the Retirement System.

-The Retirement System was created in 1946 by the Missouri General Assembly to provide retirement and disability benefits for law enforcement members of the Kansas City, Missouri Police Department and survivor benefits for their spouses and children.
+The Missouri General Assembly created the Retirement System in 1946 to provide retirement and disability benefits for law enforcement members of the Kansas City, Missouri Police Department, and survivor benefits for their spouses and children.
 A nine-member Board of Trustees comprised of elected and appointed members governs the Retirement System.